 Employees need to be aware that if they turn down a job offer from the employer who furloughed them they may lose their eligibility to collect unemployment insurance.
 It's important for both employees and employers to approach the job market with a long-term, not short-term, mindset.

-Over the coming year, as businesses settle into their new reality, adjusting to a new mind-set, expectations, and requirements, it's important to: continue evaluating and updating your plans, maintain open communication with employees, and look for new and creative ways to keep your business and staff healthy.
+Over the coming year, as businesses settle into their new reality, adjusting to a new mind-set, expectations, and requirements, it's important to: continue to evaluate and update your plans, maintain open communication with employees, and look for new and creative ways to keep your business and staff healthy.
 Change is painful at times, but can be very rewarding in the long run!

 - How to Manage Stress and Anxiety from Coronavirus (COVID-19); RWJ Barnabas Health